-By 9 months, the lungs are fully healed, allowing the cilia, tiny structures inside the lungs that help fight infection and remove mucus, to do their job.
-Previous smokers may notice they’re having fewer lung and sinus infections as a result.
+By nine months, the lungs heal, allowing the cilia, tiny structures inside the lungs that help fight infection and remove mucus, to do their job.
+Previous smokers may notice they have fewer lung and sinus infections as a result.

 1 Year After the Last Puff